ECheynet/aerodyn_ENERGI321/README.md

 # aerodyn_ENERGI210

 ## Summary
-Minimalistic excercise on the blade element momentum (BEM) theory with the software Aerodyn for teaching in the course [ENERGI210](https://www.uib.no/en/course/ENERGI210) at the University of Bergen (UiB)
+Minimalistic exercise on the blade element momentum (BEM) theory with the software Aerodyn for teaching in the course [ENERGI210](https://www.uib.no/en/course/ENERGI210) at the University of Bergen (UiB)

 ## Content